-At Venture Uganda we try hard to be a responsible company.
-We are not perfect but we are trying and always welcome feedback to help us improve further.
+At Venture Uganda we try hard to be a responsible company and promote responsible travel.
+We are not perfect and always welcome feedback to help us improve further.
 In an effort to be ethical, we:

-- Treat our clients in a fair way, offering honest descriptions of our services, explaining clearly what is/is not included in our prices and doing all we can to ensure they have a wonderful visit to Uganda without having a negative impact on the environment or local people
+- Treat our clients in a fair way, offering honest descriptions of our services, explaining clearly what is/is not included in our prices and doing all we can to ensure they have a wonderful visit to Uganda and have a positive impact on the environment or local people

 - are a Ugandan-registered company with offices in Uganda so all the money clients pay stays in Uganda.

-- use local suppliers where possible e.g. for transport, restaurants and accommodation (although some safari lodges are foreign owned).
+- use local suppliers where possible e.g. for transport, restaurants and accommodation.
 We also pay national park fees to the Uganda government.